destaMo/Scrum-Notes/content/web_development/skills/data_extraction.md

 **Points:** 2

-**Description:** You can identify the challanges that need to be tackled and demonstrate the experience in area of data extraction
+**Description:** You can identify the challenges that need to be tackled and demonstrate the experience in area of data extraction

 **Person who successfully completed requirement for given block can:**